Dutch government-in-exile

 The Dutch government-in-exile (Nederlandse regering in ballingschap), also known as the London Cabinet (Londens kabinet), was the government in exile of the Netherlands, supervised by Queen Wilhelmina, that fled to London after the German invasion of the country during World War II on 10 May 1940.
+The government had control over the Free Dutch Forces.

 Background and exile

 Until 1940, the Netherlands was a neutral country that was generally on good terms with Germany.
 On 10 May 1940, Germany invaded the Netherlands.
 Queen Wilhelmina fled the country aboard the British destroyer HMS Hereward, arriving in London on 13 May.
-The Dutch armed forces surrendered two days later as they had been unable to withstand the speed of Germany's blitzkrieg style attack.
+The Dutch armed forces surrendered two days later as they had been unable to withstand the speed of Germany's Blitzkrieg style attack.
 In London, the queen took charge of the Dutch government-in-exile, which was established at Stratton House in the Piccadilly area of London, opposite Green Park.
 Initially, their hope was that France would regroup and liberate the country.
 Although there was such an attempt, it soon failed, and the Allied forces were surrounded and forced to evacuate at Dunkirk.
 The Dutch armed forces in the Netherlands except for those occupying Zeeland surrendered on 15 May 1940.

 To safeguard the succession, the heir to the throne, Princess Juliana, along with her family, was sent farther away to Canada, where they spent the war.

 The government-in-exile was soon faced with a dilemma.
 After France had been defeated, the Vichy French government came to power and proposed to Adolf Hitler a policy of collaboration.
 That led to a conflict between Prime Minister Dirk Jan de Geer and the Queen.
 De Geer wanted to return to the Netherlands and collaborate as well.
 The government-in-exile was still in control of the Dutch East Indies with all its resources and was the third-largest oil producer in the world, after the United States and the Soviet Union.
 Wilhelmina realized that if the Dutch collaborated with Germany, the Dutch East Indies would be surrendered to Japan, as French Indochina was surrendered later by orders of the Vichy government.